The Guide · Strategic Decisions

 Without consistent pipeline activity, agencies struggle to predict future growth confidently.

-Many agencies only recognise these risks when pipeline visibility begins to decline.
+Many agencies only recognise these risks once pipeline visibility begins to decline.

 • Defined ideal client targeting